 The residence can be changed only by the union of act and intent.

-A man or a woman may establish his/her residence.
-A women’s residence shall not be derivative from that of her husband.
+A man or a woman may establish his/her/their residence.
+A women’s residence shall not be derivative from that of the woman’s husband.

-The residence of the parent with whom an unmarried minor child maintains his/her place of abode is the residence of the unmarried minor child.
-When the minor lives with neither parent, the minor's residence is that of the parent with whom the last place of abode was maintained, provided the minor may establish his/her residence when both parents are deceased and a legal guardian has not been appointed.
+The residence of the parent with whom an unmarried minor child maintains his/her/their place of abode is the residence of the unmarried minor child.
+When the minor lives with neither parent, the minor's residence is that of the parent with whom the last place of abode was maintained, provided the minor may establish his/her/theit residence when both parents are deceased and a legal guardian has not been appointed.

-The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control, unless the student qualifies under the Self-Support or the Two-Year Care and Control exceptions.
+The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control,

-The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control.

-Evidence of Intent
+Not in CCLC, GCCCD added: Evidence of Intent

 Intent to make California the home, for other than a temporary purpose, may be manifest in many ways.
 No one factor is controlling.